kevinolega/minimalchanges/_posts/2015-03-03-take-a-long-break-from-a-game-after-level-25.md

 Here are concepts you should export from games into real life

 <ul>
-<li><strong>daily bonus</strong>.
+<li>**daily bonus**.
 If you play on a regular basis you stand to benefit more.
 The longer your battles the shorter your career so try to take a short game on a daily basis instead.&nbsp;</p></li>
-<li><p><strong>gets better as your level increases</strong> If you ever feel disappointed at your results, consider improving your skill level.
+<li><p>**gets better as your level increases** If you ever feel disappointed at your results, consider improving your skill level.
 The higher your skill level is, the better your general experience.</p></li>
-<li><p><strong>learn from high level players</strong>.
+<li><p>**learn from high level players**.
 Look for people you admire and learn from them.
 Try to ger their advice and if you can't reach them just observe them and learn from what they do and what is written by/about them.</p></li>
-<li><p><strong>not complicated to learn as you think</strong>.
+<li><p>**not complicated to learn as you think**.
 In Tekken, winning a fight involves enough attacks to bring the other player's lifebar to zero.
 It's the right combination of attack combinations.
 There are generally four to six combos used and mixed up through the game.
 Combos are a combination of moves.
 To execute a move you follow steps.
 Just identify the steps and practice doing it on a regular basis until the combos are natural</p></li>
-<li><p><strong>strategies and principles can be used in other areas</strong>.
+<li><p>**strategies and principles can be used in other areas**.
 If you play rock paper sissors, you can play Pokemon, Starcraft 2, Summoner's war and a bunch of games.
 If you played a fighting game or rpg game you can play other games.
 The same thing happens in real life.
 If you're good at something, you're likely to be able to be good at other areas as well.</p></li>
 </ul>

 <p>I'd like to end with this.